Kotlin/kotlinx-datetime/README.md

 - `DatePeriod` is a subclass of `DateTimePeriod` with zero time components, it represents a difference between two LocalDate values decomposed into date units.
 - `DateTimeUnit` provides a set of predefined date and time units to use in arithmetic operations on `Instant` and `LocalDate`.
-- `UtcOffset` represents the amount of time the local date/time at a particular time zone differs from the date/time at UTC.
+- `UtcOffset` represents the amount of time the local datetime at a particular time zone differs from the datetime at UTC.

 ### Type use-cases